 I live in the family home at Laharn, Lombardstown.
 I am the youngest of seven children and son of the late William (Bill) and Margaret O’ Shea.
-I became an Independent member of Cork County Council representing the Mallow Electoral Area in June 2009 following success in the local elections.
+I became an member of Cork County Council in June 2009 following success in the local elections.
 I was subsequently re-elected to Cork County Council in May 2014 representing the Kanturk/Mallow Municipal District.

 I will continue to work with you and the communities throughout Cork North West Area for the benefit of you.

-I am currently on a career break from the HSE South to focus full time on local politics.
-Outside of politics, I am also an active member of the following community and voluntary groups:
+I work for the Mental Health Services in the Cork Kerry Community Healthcare of the HSE.
+Outside of politics, I am also an active member of the following community and voluntary boards/groups such as:

 - Board of Management, Glantane National School; I was delighted to join the Board of Management in Glantane National School in 2011.
-The school has gone through a remarkable transformation over these years with a significant extension to the school just complete.
+The school has gone through a remarkable transformation over these years with a significant extension to the school.
 I have been re-elected to the Board for another four year period by the Bishop of Cloyne, Most Rev. William Crean.
-I look forward to working with all the Board on advancing the school further in the coming years.
+I will continue to work with the Board on advancing the school further in the coming years.

 - Board of Management, Colaiste Treasa, Kanturk; I joined the Board of Management in Colaiste Treasa in September 2015 for a four year period.
 The school, lead by Prinicpal John Murphy is a wonderful example of how secondary level education should be delivered.
-I look forward to working with the School and Board f Management on advancing the school further in the coming years and assisting them in their delivery of their much needed extension to the School.
+I will continue to work with the School and Board of Management on advancing the school further in the coming years.

 - Dromahane Community Park; I am very proud to be a trustee of the Dromahane Community Park Group, who are a relatively new organisation set up to develop the newly purchase Amenity Park for the village.
 Cork County Council purchased 6.4 acres in order to develop an Amenity Park & recreational Area for the village in 2014 which is seen as a fantastic opportunity for the area.